eunicejhu/ts-library/README.md

-# Utility library for personal use
+# Utility library, feel free to use it, if it makes your life easier!

-it has three sections currently:
+it has four sections currently:

 - color (rgbColors)
 - debug (warn, err, log)